pola-rs/polars-book/docs/user-guide/concepts/lazy-vs-eager.md

 {{code_block('user-guide/concepts/lazy-vs-eager','lazy',['scan_csv'])}}

-These will signficantly lower the load on memory & CPU thus allowing you to fit bigger datasets in memory and process faster.
+These will significantly lower the load on memory & CPU thus allowing you to fit bigger datasets in memory and process faster.
 Once the query is defined you call `collect` to inform `Polars` that you want to execute it.
 In the section on Lazy API we will go into more details on its implementation.

 !!! info "Eager API"